 At Colorado College, pre-health students have majored in English, Art, Economics, History, Psychology, Mathematics, Anthropology, Political Science and Philosophy, as well as Biology, Chemistry and Physics.Veterinary schools may emphasize a science major requirement, or they may tend to favor graduates with a science degree.
 Interested students should c onsult the admissions policy of schools of interest.

 Factors That Determine Acceptance:

-There are four primary factors that determine the success of an application to health profession schools, particularly medical and dental schools:
+There are five primary factors that determine the success of an application to health profession schools, particularly medical and dental schools: